The Seringueiros: Citizens of the Amazon

 Many of them moved to the area to take advantage of the rubber boom at the end of the 1800s beginning of the 1900s.
 But the story turned sour when the rubber extraction ceased to be profitable in the region.

 Ironically, although the rubber tree (Hevea brasilensis) is native to the Amazon, this is THE place in the world where the species has not taken well to grow in plantations (due to a native fungal disease).
 However, plantations of the rubber tree have thrived elsewhere, namely Asia and other southern estates of Brazil.
-So the rubber production from these places, arguably killed the golden dream of the Seringueiros of the Amazon.
+Consequently, the rubber production from these places arguably killed the golden dream of the Seringueiros of the Amazon.

 It almost feels like one of mother’s nature tricks to ensure that the biggest tropical forest of the planet does not get destroyed by mono-culture plantation of its own species.
 So, in the Amazon the rubber tree only grows in very old forests, as it is one of the highest trees, around 50 m tall.